xavdid/advent-of-code/solutions/2020/day_17/README.md

                 yield (x, y, z)
 ```

 That's perfectly correct, but a little ugly because of the extreme nesting.
-Luckly, Python's `itertools` has just the function for us:
+Luckily, Python's `itertools` has just the function for us:

 ```py
 from itertools import product